Frequently Asked Question for PLS Program

 conditions by yourself.
 If the mapping you selected does not

-follow the other subjects you selected, the program will display
+follow the other subjects you selected, the program will show

 such an error message.
 If you definitely need such a mapping,